Alkaline battery: Capacity

 Several sizes of button and coin cells.
 Some are alkaline and others are silver oxide.
 Two 9 V batteries were added as a size comparison.
 Enlarge to see the size code markings.

-The capacity of an alkaline battery is strongly dependent on the load.
+The of an alkaline battery is strongly dependent on the load.
 An AA-sized alkaline battery might have an effective capacity of 3000 mAh at low drain, but at a load of 1 ampere, which is common for digital cameras, the capacity could be as little as 700 mAh.
 The voltage of the battery declines steadily during use, so the total usable capacity depends on the cutoff voltage of the application.

 Voltage

 The nominal voltage of a fresh alkaline cell as established by manufacturer standards is 1.5 V. The actual zero-load voltage of a new alkaline battery ranges from 1.50±to V, depending on the purity of the manganese dioxide used and the contents of zinc oxide in the electrolyte.
 The voltage delivered to a load decreases as the current drawn increases and as the cell discharges.
 A cell is considered fully discharged when the voltage drops to about 0.9 V. Cells connected in series produce a voltage equal to the sum of the voltages of each cell (e.g., three cells generate about 4.5 V when new).